-North Kesteven is one of seven districts in Lincolnshire and covers an area of 356 square miles the vast majority of which is classified as green space.
+North Kesteven is one of seven districts in Lincolnshire and covers an area of 356 square miles, the vast majority of which is classified as green space.
 The district is characterised by its many flourishing communities and large areas of arable farmland.
-The market town of Sleaford is the hub of the district and is currently embarking on a major regeneration project.
+The market town of Sleaford is the hub of the district and is currently embarking on another major regeneration project.

-In the past year there has been a 0.4% increase for the average house price yet North Kesteven still has above average affordability (Land Registry, 2013).
+In the past year, there has been a 13% increase for the average house price, yet North Kesteven still has above average affordability (Land Registry, 2022).

 The Department of Health annual profiles show that the health of people is generally better than the average for England.